aleon1220/kiwiki/readme.md

 ``` bash
 Shift + Delete
 ```
-(You should never delete your Home directory, as doing so will most likely erase all your GNOME configuration files and possibly prevent you from logging in.
+(Never delete your Home directory, as doing so will most likely erase all your GNOME configuration files and possibly prevent you from logging in.
 Many personal system and program configurations are stored under your home directory.)

 ### Tool YQ for YAML processing